tbetcke/hpc_lecture_notes/hpc_lecture_notes/2022-assignment_2.md

 \end{cases}
 $$

-**Implement this iterative scheme in Python, using `numba.cuda` to parallelise your implementation on a GPU.**
+**Implement this iterative scheme in Python, using `numba.cuda` to parallelise your implementation on a GPU**.
 You should think carefully about which values need to be copied between thread blocks, and which values can be kept in local memory, and be careful not to copy data to/from the GPU when not needed.

 You will need to pick a sensible number of iterations to complete to get your approximate solution: too few iterations and your solution will be inaccurate; too many iterations and your solution will take longer to compute.
-**Briefly (1-2 sentences) comment on how you pick the number of iterations or when you decide to stop iterating.**
+**Briefly (1-2 sentences) comment on how you pick the number of iterations or when you decide to stop iterating**.

 **Compute the approximate solution for your problem for $N=10$, $N=100$, and $N=1000$**.
 Use `matplotlib` (or any other plotting library) to **plot the solutions for these three values of $N$**.
-You may wish to time your functions at this point, as you will need these timings later.

 **Briefly (1-2 sentences) comment on your plots**: How do they compare to the plots from part 1?